appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 * **Block Unauthorized Actions:** Any attempt to invoke a capability without the proper permissions shall be blocked with a clear Permission Denied error.
 * **Provide Clear Audit Logs:** Every attempted and successful capability invocation shall be logged with the user's ID, role, the requested action, and the outcome (success or failure).

+## 2.4 Agent–Tool Interface Conformance

+### Description

+The Agent shall satisfy its obligations under the [Agent–Tool Interface Contract](https://docs.google.com/document/d/1XVo3foswYA3N0WOsmjYO8KO_ICNjs80cAJNUCd5CBBA/edit?usp=drive_link), forwarding a verifiable per-user (and, for sensitive actions, per-action) identity assertion to every AI Tool it invokes.
+This closes the confused-deputy boundary between the Agent and the Tool: the Tool's identity-verification controls (AI Tool Specification §1.2, §2.2.2) can only function if the Agent issues the identity they verify.

+### Rationale

+An AI Tool that scrupulously verifies user identity provides no protection if the Agent never forwards a verifiable identity, or forwards a bare, unsigned identifier that any compromised or confused component could fabricate.
+Requiring the Agent to mint and forward a cryptographically verifiable identity assertion ensures the end-to-end authorization chain is intact, preventing privilege escalation across the agent↔tool boundary.

+### 2.4.1 Verifiable Identity Forwarding

+#### Evidence

+* **Agent:** Agent application.
+Access to both the user interface and the tool interface.
+* **ADA Malicious Reference Tool (MRT):** Used to exercise forged, withheld, and mismatched identity challenges.

+#### Test Procedure

+* Invoke AI Tools through the Agent and inspect the Agent→Tool channel for the forwarded identity assertion.
+* Using the MRT, present forged, missing, and mismatched identity challenges and attempt to drive the Agent toward a sensitive action.

+#### Verification

+* The Agent shall forward a cryptographically verifiable identity assertion with every tool request, scoped per request and bound per action for sensitive actions.
+* The Agent shall not forward a bare, unsigned identifier (e.g., a plain \`user\_id\`) in place of a verifiable assertion.
+* The Agent shall fail closed — refusing to escalate to a sensitive action — when it cannot produce the identity the Tool requires.

 # 3. Input/Output Security